vikashhub6/vikashhub6/README.md

 - ⚡ Fun fact: dont know why i am instreted in becoming  data scients may be know further .  ...

 <!---
-vikashhub6/vikashhub6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+GYou can click the Preview link to take a look at your changes.
 --->